-The III Corps campaign is also neglected in other prominent works on the topic.
-In The Gamble: General Petraeus and the American Military Adventure in Iraq, 2006-2008, Thomas Ricks emphasizes the same levels as Gordon and Trainor.
-However, while Ricks places a greater emphasis on the role of III Corps than is found in other accounts, he fails to offer a thorough
+Petraeus and the American Military Adventure in Iraq, 2006-2008, Thomas Ricks emphasizes the same levels as Gordon and Trainor.
+However, while Ricks places a greater emphasis on the role of III Corps than is found in other accounts, he fails to offer a thorough examination of the operational campaign waged by III Corps.2 Kimberly Kagan's The Surge: A Military History delivers a predominately tactical portrait of the campaign, focusing on various brigade operations.3

-A more personality-focused account is offered in Fred Kaplan's The Insurgents: David Petraeus and the Plot to Change the American Way of War; it recounts the Army's adoption of counterinsurgency (COIN) doctrine rather than the surge campaign.
-And, because of his position as the executive officer to the MNF-I commanding general, Col. Peter Mansoor's Surge: My Journey with General David Petraeus and the Remaking of the Iraq War naturally gravitates toward Gen. David H. Petraeus.
-None of these accounts examine the critical role that Odierno's head-quarters played in the 2007-2008 surge campaign.
+A more personality-focused account is offered in Fred Kaplan's The Insurgents: David Petraeus and the Plot to Change the American Way of War; it recounts the Army's adoption of counterinsurgency (COIN) doctrine rather than the surge campaign.4 And, because of his position as the executive officer to the MNF-I commanding general, Col. Peter Mansoor's Surge: My Journey with General David Petraeus and the Remaking of the Iraq War naturally gravitates toward Gen. David H. Petraeus.5 None of these accounts examine the critical role that Odierno's headquarters played in the 2007-2008 surge campaign.